Learning Optimal Prompt Ensemble for Multi-source Visual Prompt Transfer

+Moreover, aggregating multiple prompts often introduces detrimental interference between their gradients, which leads to unstable optimization dynamics and suboptimal solution.
+Building upon the theoretical insight that similar Hessians and Fisher Information reduce inconsistencies in the loss landscape \cite{parascandolo2020learning, shi2021gradient, rame2022fishr} , we introduce a simple yet general gradient alignment regularization term in our optimization framework.
+Specifically, this term match gradient variance from the different source prompts.
+Minimizing this term encourages consensus during optimization.
+By resolving these inherent gradient conflicts, our approach develops a prompt ensemble with robust and consistent

 Our method achieves state-of-the-art performance through extensive evaluations on the large-scale VTAB benchmark \cite{zhai2019large}, consistently outperforming competitive strategies such as PANDA \cite{panda-2024}, SPoT, and ATTEMPT.
-Our approach establishes new benchmarks across a wide range of tasks, with robust results in challenging domains like remote sensing and 3D understanding, demonstrating the scalability and effectiveness of our optimization strategy.
+Our approach establishes new benchmarks for future research on multi-source visual prompt transfer.
+The source code is available in the supplementary material.